Only time will tell, but that’s what one fan of When the Wood Is Dry: An Edgy Catholic Thriller had the temerity to suggest.

 So, is When the Wood Is Dry an Uncle Tom’s Cabin for the Pro-life movement?
 Only time will tell.
 But, with a number of northern states currently scrambling to pass laws liberalizing abortion rights and, as in Vermont, explicitly dehumanizing the pre-born, a book exploring the impact of this controversial medical procedure on the lives and attitudes of people in a completely fictional way may at least make some room for discussion while enjoying a thrilling, exciting, and impactful story.

-The entire book is available in paperback at Amazon and coming soon in hardcover and paperback at other venues.
+The entire book is available in hardcover and paperback at Amazon and other booksellers.